temporalio/documentation/docs/clusters.md

 - Replicator queue: asynchronously replicates Workflow Executions from active Clusters to other passive Clusters (experimental Multi-Cluster feature).
 - Visibility queue: pushes data to the visibility index (Elasticsearch).

-The History Service talks to the Matching Service and the database.
+The History Service talks to the Matching Service and the Database.

 - It uses grpcPort 7234 to host the service handler.
 - It uses port 6934 for membership-related communication.